Vchuks/yorubaaloud/Readme.md

 ## The User Interface (UI)
 There are three images in the images folder which are login UI, registerUI and dashboardUI.<br>
-Replicate those that a user will be going from registering  to logging in and then viewing the different data on the dashboard.
+Replicate these, such that a user will be going from registering  to logging in and then viewing the different data on the dashboard.